sunpy/ndcube/docs/1_to_2_transition_guide.rst

 ``.world_to_pixel`` and ``.pixel_to_world`` removed
 ---------------------------------------------------

-As part of the transition to relying on APE 14 compliant WCS objects ``NDCube.world_to_pixel`` and ``pixel_to_world`` are now redundant as the APE 14 WCS API specifies that the WCS object must provide these methods with equivalent functionality.
+As part of the transition to relying on APE-14-compliant WCS objects ``NDCube.world_to_pixel`` and ``pixel_to_world`` are now redundant as the APE-14-WCS API specifies that the WCS object must provide these methods with equivalent functionality.
 Therefore you should now use ``NDCube.wcs.pixel_to_world`` and ``NDCube.wcs.world_to_pixel``; in addition to this you can also make use of the ``_values`` or ``array_index`` variants of these methods (see `~astropy.wcs.wcsapi.BaseLowLevelWCS`).

 Removed Arithmetic Operations
 -----------------------------

-During the rewrite the decision was taken to for `ndcube.NDCube` not inherit the `astropy.nddata.NDArithmeticMixin` class.
+During the rewrite the decision was taken for `ndcube.NDCube` not inherit the `astropy.nddata.NDArithmeticMixin` class.
 The primary reason for this is that the operations supported by this mixin are not coordinate aware.
-It is intended that in the future, `ndcube.NDCube` will support operations such as add and subtract by first checking for aligned pixel grids.
+It is intended that in the future, `~ndcube.NDCube` will support operations such as add and subtract with scalars and array-like objects.
+Future support for arithmetic operations between coordinate-aware objects will involve first checking that pixel grids are aligned.

 Visualization Changes
 =====================